 We firmly believe that the internet should be available and accessible to anyone, and are committed to providing a website that is accessible to the widest possible audience, regardless of circumstance and ability.

 This website utilizes various technologies that are meant to make it as accessible as possible at all times.
 We utilize an accessibility interface that allows persons with specific disabilities to adjust the website’s UI (user interface) and design it to their personal needs.

 Additionally, the website utilizes an AI-based application that runs in the background and optimizes its accessibility level constantly.
-This application remediates the website’s HTML, adapts its functionality and behavior for screen-readers used by blind users, and for keyboard functions used by individuals with
+This application remediates the website’s HTML, adapts its functionality and behavior for screen-readers used by blind users, and for keyboard functions used by individuals with motor impairments.

 Screen-reader and keyboard navigation

 Our website implements the ARIA attributes (Accessible Rich Internet Applications) technique, alongside various different behavioral changes, to ensure blind users visiting with screen-readers are able to read, comprehend, and enjoy the website’s functions.
 As soon as a user with a screen-reader enters your site, they immediately receive a prompt to enter the Screen-Reader Profile so they can browse and operate your site effectively.
 Here’s how our website covers some of the most important screen-reader requirements, alongside console screenshots of code examples:

 - Screen-reader optimization: we run a background process that learns the website’s

 components from top to bottom, to ensure ongoing compliance even when updating the website.
 In this

 process, we provide screen-readers with meaningful data using the ARIA set of attributes.
 For example,